-Total Pictures Home Inspections provides six home inspection service offerings: Pre-Purchase (Buyer) Inspection, Pre-Drywall (New Residential Construction) Inspection, 6-Point Inspection (Seller), State-of-the-Home Inspection, and Post Purchase Home Inspection.
+Total Pictures Home Inspections provides five home inspection service offerings: 6-Point Home Inspection, Pre-Purchase Plus (Buyer) Inspection, Pre-Contract Walkabout, Pre-Drywall Inspection, and State-of-the-Home Inspection.

+For the Seller.
 If you’re looking to sell your home, we are sure you would like to get a contract that maximizes your return on investment and a sale with no surprises.
-This starts with a sound contract from a prospective home buyer, hopefully without a home inspection contingency that often results in thousands of dollars of concessions or perhaps an inspection kick-out negating the contract.
+This starts with a sound contract from a prospective home buyer, hopefully without a home inspection contingency that often results in thousands of dollars of concessions or perhaps the dreaded home inspection kick-out negating the contract.
 One way to seek such a contract is to get a pre-listing 6-Point Inspection.

 The 6-Point Inspection is an evaluation conducted by Total Picture Home Inspections, focused on the six primary concerns most often shared by prospective buyers: